Hannah Witton

-Hannah Lisa Witton (born 19 February 1992) is an English-German YouTuber, broadcaster, and author.
-Witton creates video blogs and informational content which is mostly based around relationships, sex and sexual health; liberation and welfare issues; literature; and travel.
+Hannah Lisa Witton is an English and German YouTuber, broadcaster, and author.
+She creates video blogs and informational content which is mostly based around relationships, sex and sexual health; liberation and welfare issues; literature; and travel.

-Witton's debut book, Doing It, concentrating on sex and relationships, was released for European readers on 6 April 2017 and in America on 3 July 2018.
+Witton's debut book, Doing It, concentrating on sex and relationships, was released for European readers on 6 April 2017 and in the US on 3 July 2018.
 Her second book, The Hormone Diaries: The Bloody Truth About Our Periods, was released in June 2019.

 Early life and education

 Though she grew up in England, Witton lived in Austin, Texas for one year as a child.
 She is Jewish.
 Her godfather is the actor Toby Jones.
 She attended Loreto Sixth Form College in Hulme, Manchester, and then the University of Birmingham where she studied a degree in History and was especially interested in sexual history.
 Witton's video History of Homosexuality was a 2013 finalist in The Guardian and Oxford University Press Very Short Film competition.